‘Bandi Singhs’: SAD’s one-note pitch in Sangrur bypoll fray

 In his election rallies, Sukhbir has been saying that “SAD has always stood in solidarity with Sikh detenus.
 Parkash Singh Badal took a firm stand as chief minister and prevented Balwant Singh Rajoana from being hanged.
 Similarly, the SAD played the main role in getting the sentence of Devinderpal Singh Bhullar commuted and in ensuring his parole.”

-The SAD’s campaign posters feature a Kamaldeep picture along with images of Rajoana behind the bars and a hanging rope around his face, carrying a message from the bypoll candidate saying “My brother Rajoana has been lodged in jail for 25 years, 30 years, 32 years… need to be freed… also need to be freed from the rope”.
+The SAD’s campaign posters feature a Kamaldeep picture along with images of Rajoana behind the bars and a hanging rope around his face, carrying a message from the bypoll candidate saying “Many of my brothers ( Sikh prisoners) have been lodged in jail for 25 years, 30 years, 32 years… they need to be freed… also please make my brother (Rajoana) free from death sentence.”

 Sukhbir said, “It was decided by SAD-BSP and all panthic organisations that only issue of freedom for Bandi Singhs should be highlighted in the posters.
 This was the reason that only Kamaldeep and Rajoana’s pictures are seen on the posters,” adding “A vote for Biba Kamaldeep Kaur Rajoana is a vote to free all Bandi Singhs who are in jail even after completion of their life sentences.”